Optimization over Geodesics for Exact Principal Geodesic Analysis: Background

 \subsection{Manifolds and Their Representations}

-We will in the paper work with differentiable manifolds of finite dimension, and, in the sequel, $M$ will denote such a manifold of dimension $\eta$.
+In the sequel, $M$ will denote a Riemannian manifold of finite dimension $\eta$.
 We will need $M$ to be sufficiently smooth, i.e. of class $C^k$ for $k=3$ or $4$ depending on the application.
-A chart of $M$ is then a map $\phi\in C^k(U,M)$ from an open subset $U$ of $\RR^\eta$ to the manifold, and, since a chart provides a coordinate representation of a part of the manifold, it is often called a local parametrization.

-Manifolds can be represented without local parameterizations.
-Let $M$ be a level set of a differentiable map $F:\RR^m\rightarrow\RR^n$.
-If the Jacobian matrix $D_x F$ has full rank $n$ for all $x\in M$, the level set is said to be regular.
-In that case, $M$ will be an $(m-n)$-dimensional manifold, and we say that $M$ is \emph{implicitly} defined.
+For concrete computational applications, we will represent $M$ either using \emph{parametrizations} or \emph{implicitly}.
+A local parametrization is a map $\param{x}\in C^k(U,M)$ from an open subset $U\subset\RR^\eta$ to $M$.
+With an implicit representation, $M$ is represented as a level set of a differentiable map $F:\RR^m\rightarrow\RR^n$, e.g. $M=F^{-1}(0)$.
+If the Jacobian matrix $DF$ has full rank $n$ everywhere on $M$, $M$ will be an $(m-n)$-dimensional manifold.
 The space $\RR^m$ is called the embedding space.
-Throughout this paper, when dealing with implicitly defined manifolds, $m$ and $n$ will denote the dimension of the domain and codomain of $F$, respectively.
-We then have $\eta=m-n$ for the dimension $\eta$ of the manifold,

-In addition to local parametrizations and implicit representations, other ways of representing manifolds include discrete triangulations used for surfaces and quotients $\tilde{M}/G$ of a larger manifold $\tilde{M}$ by a group $G$.
+When dealing with implicitly defined manifolds, we let $m$ and $n$ denote the dimension of the domain and codomain of $F$, respectively, so that the dimension $\eta$ of the manifold equals $m-n$.
+Examples of applications using implicit representations include shape and human poses models \cite{sommer_bicycle_2009,hauberg_natural_2012}, and several shape models use parametric representations \cite{joshi_multiscale_2002,klassen_analysis_2004}.\footnote{Other representations include discrete triangulations used for surfaces and quotients $\tilde{M}/G$ of a larger manifold $\tilde{M}$ by a group $G$.
 The latter is for example the case for Kendall's shape-spaces $\Sigma_d^k$ \cite{kendall_shape_1984}.
 Kendall's shape-spaces for planar points are actually complex projective spaces $\CC P^{k-2}$ for which parameterizations are available, and, for points in $3$-dimensional space and higher, the shape-spaces are anomalous and not manifolds.
-The spaces studied in \cite{huckemann_intrinsic_2010} belong to this class.
+The spaces studied in \cite{huckemann_intrinsic_2010} belong to this class.}

-Our methods do not apply directly to cases where local parametrizations or implicit representations are not available.
-We note, however, that for the quotients used in \cite{huckemann_intrinsic_2010}, $\tilde{M}$ is a high-dimensional sphere and much of the optimization is performed on $\tilde{M}$ instead of $M/G$.
-We are currently investigating how our methods can complement this in extending the approach to quotients $\tilde{M}/G$ with $\tilde{M}$ not restricted to being a sphere.